Visiting Jazz Bass Teacher and Composer Embodies Tradition

-While an MSUFCU Jazz Artist in Residence in December, jazz bassist Rufus Reid Malone took to the road with the Jazz Orchestra I as part of MSU’s efforts to bring jazz performance and education to Michigan high schools, music academies and colleges.
+While an MSUFCU Jazz Artist in Residence in December, jazz bassist Rufus Reid took to the road with the Jazz Orchestra I as part of MSU’s efforts to bring jazz performance and education to Michigan high schools, music academies and colleges.

 Destinations and highlights:

 - Hackett Catholic Central High School, Kalamazoo. . .
 250 people attended a community outreach concert; 48 students were involved in workshops.

 - Traverse City West High School. . . .
 350 people attended a community outreach concert; 37 students were involved in workshops.

 - Detroit First Congregational Church. . .
 1,000 people attended a community outreach concert for the 44th Annual Noel Night.

 - Ann Arbor Pioneer/Huron High School/Southeastern Music Academy. . .
 500 people attended a community outreach concert; 55 students were involved in workshops.

 What students from visited schools said: